Recent Developments

 Introduction

-Despite these formal guarantees, civic space in El Salvador remains under significant pressure, particularly for organizations engaged in human rights and government accountability work.
-CSOs face burdensome oversight.
-Freedom of expression is constrained by smear campaigns against rights-based organizations, while freedom of assembly is restricted through vague criminal provisions, discretionary enforcement, and repeated extensions of emergency measures.
+Despite these formal guarantees, civic space in El Salvador remains under significant pressure: CSOs face burdensome oversight, freedom of expression is constrained by smear campaigns against rights-based organizations, and freedom of assembly is restricted through vague criminal provisions, discretionary enforcement, and repeated extensions of emergency measures.
+Moreover, the enactment of the Foreign Agents Law in 2025 has introduced new obligations regarding registration, oversight, and taxation of international funding, raising concerns about its impact on the sector’s sustainability.
+The prolonged State of Exception—in effect since 2022—has also impacted the exercise of fundamental freedoms, including freedom of association, expression, and assembly.

 Civic Freedoms at a Glance